Thorndike residents debate salaries, road budget

 Despite the suggestions to increase the budget line item for town roads, no amendments were made to the article and it passed as recommended.

-The next item on the warrant was to see what some of the money the town would raise and/or appropriate for capital improvements to town roads.
+The next item on the warrant was to see what sum of money the town would raise and/or appropriate for capital improvements to town roads.
 It was recommended that the monies not exceed Urban Rural Initiative Project Funds (URIP), which is now designated by the state as the Local Road Assistance Program (LRAP).

 Bennett explained that the LRAP funds limit what the towns can do in terms of road improvement projects.
 Prior to 1999 the funds could be used for the maintenance and improvement of public roads, according to the Maine Department of Transportation.